Particular/Workshop.NServiceBus/exercises/09/README.md

 ### Step 2

-In the search enter message name "XXX" that was slowly processed in the previous exercise.
+In the search enter message name *SendVerificationReminderEmail* that was slowly processed in the previous exercise.

 ### Step 3